The best driver update software will ensure that your computer hardware drivers are updated to the latest version, without you having to do anything.

-Microsoft provides code that enables Windows to install, but that isn’t always the latest version or the best release for the optimal running of the computer.
+Microsoft provides code that enables Windows to install, but that isn’t always the latest or best version that will maximize the performance of the device.

 The solution is a dedicated driver update application bound to a service where the latest driver releases are tracked and then automatically installed.

-Many of these products also bundle drivers into installation packages that can be placed on a USB key or centralised server for easier distribution.
+Many of these products also bundle drivers into installation packages that can be placed on a USB key or centralized server for easier distribution.